Skip to main content

 .promise()

 Context's .promise() method allows you to get or create a promise that can be awaited on.
-You can optionally pass an ID using the options method.

 This is very useful for HITL (Human-In-The-Loop) use cases where you want to block progress until a human has taken an action or provided data.
 It works well in conjunction with Resonate's .promise.resolve() method.